-- If applying for financial assistance, confirm the FAFSA (fafsa.gov) has been completed, received by WC, and is cleared; this determines eligibility for federal financial aid as well as institutional scholarships. - Contact Registrar and schedule an advising appointment. - The Registrar will explain the evaluation of any transfer work accepted by the College.
-Student's requirements for General Education, electives, and selected major will be explained in depth.
+- If applying for financial assistance, confirm the FAFSA (fafsa.gov) has been completed, received by WC Financial Aid, and has cleared; this determines eligibility for federal financial aid as well as institutional scholarships. - Contact Registrar and schedule an advising appointment. - The Registrar will explain the evaluation of any transfer work accepted by the College.
+Student's requirements for General Education, electives, and selected major will be explained in depth. - Schedule and course offerings available will be presented; a registration form will be completed.
+Once your financial arrangements have been confirmed by the Business Office, registration will be finalized. - Discuss financial aid and confirm payment options with the Financial Aid Office and Business Office. - Obtain a Student Body Identification Card (Addressed during Orientation). - Show proof of laptop ownership or availability.
+All students MUST provide their own laptop computer.
+There are a limited number of Chromebook computers available to students for check out from the office for temporary use if needed.